spacemeat/humon-py/README.md

 # humon-py
-CPython extension module for Humon.
-# Humon.py

-This is a Python3 package for reading Humon token streams.
+This is a Python3 package for reading [Humon|https://github.com/spacemeat/humon] token streams.

 # Installing humon-py